jliuhtonen/skyhook/README.markdown

     	-r, --recover PATH               Recover backed up file or directory -b, --backup [CONFIGFILE]        Make backups (optionally using a specific config, config.yml by default) -v, --[no-]verbose               Verbose output

+## Logging
+Skyhook writes its log to ~/logs/skyhook.log and rotates the logfile each day you run backups.

 ## License